LedgeDash/unum-paper/fan-in.md

 }
 ```

 This function will create a checkpoint named `9dd5548/encode-unumIndex-0` where `encode` is its function name and `0` is its `Index` number in the `Fan-out` field from the input payload.
-And it knows that to invoke the aggregation function, checkpoints with the name `9dd5548/encode-unumIndex-1` and `9dd5548/encode-unumIndex-2` must also exist.

 Unum's exactly-once semantics guarantee that once `9dd5548/encode-unumIndex-0` is created, its values does not change for the entire workflow execution.
+Thus, consensus is reached on what the final output value of the 1st branch is.

+Moreover, the 1st `encode` function knows that to invoke the aggregation function, checkpoints with the name `9dd5548/encode-unumIndex-1` and `9dd5548/encode-unumIndex-2` must also exist.
+Similarly, the 2nd and 3rd `encode` functions knows to verify the existence of the other `encode` functions' checkpoints before invoking the aggregation function.
+Thus, the consensus on when all inputs to the aggregation function is ready is determined by the existence of upstream branches' checkpoints.

-Additionally, Unum provides consensus on who the last-to-finish branch is, so that in the absence of faults, the aggregation function is only invoked once by the last-to-finish branch.
+Additionally, Unum provides consensus on who the last-to-finish branch is, so that in the absence of faults, the aggregation function is only invoked *once* by the last-to-finish branch.
 Unum uses an atomic bitmap that returns its values immediately after an update.
-Each branch sets the bit at its index to 1 and then checks the updated value of the bitmap.
+Each branch sets the bit at its index to 1 and then checks the updated value of the bitmap, all in a single atomic operation.
 In the absences of faults and retries, only the last-to-finish branch will read an all-1's bitmap and therefore invoke the aggregation function.

 The first-to-finish branch will create the bitmap using the same conditional create operation for checkpoints.
 Subsequent branch will update and read the bitmap in one atomic operation.